 The Nursing Assistant I course at Forsyth Tech is a state-approved course which teaches basic nursing skills to the student.
 Such skills are required to provide personal care for patients, residents, the elderly and others requiring medical assistance in a healthcare setting.
 Emphasis is placed on patient safety and infection control, the aging process, communication, legal and ethical issues, patient rights, personal care, vital signs, elimination, nutrition, emergencies, rehabilitation, proper body mechanics and mental health.
-CPR certification sessions are included and supervised clinical experiences are conducted.
-Students are prepared to take the North Carolina Nurse Aide Competency Examination, a requirement for listing on the NC Nurse Aide I Registry.
-Upon successful completion of the exam, the candidate will be considered a Certified Nursing Assistant I (CNA I).
-CPR certification is included in the class and required to take by all students even if they hold a current certification.
+This course includes a clinical component.

 Hybrid Program Summary